Instructions for Abstract Submission

 - The first item in the checklist regards the license and copyright of your abstract.
 The default is CC BY 4.0 with copyright attributed to the authors.
 However, if any author is a U.S. or Canadian government employee, you must specify CC-0.
 Any other issues should be referred to the journal’s help desk.

-- The fourth and final step asks you to assign categories (taxon, geographic area, scientific subject, geological era) to your submission; complete this step if it is applicable, but be sure to click through to the end of the submission process.
+- The final step asks you to assign categories (taxon, geographic area, scientific subject, geological era) to your submission; complete this step if it is applicable, but be sure to click through to the end of the submission process.

 - When the submission process is finalised, you should receive an email confirming the successful submission and the abstract goes directly to production for publication, a DOI (digital object identifier) is assigned, and the abstract cannot be revised further (without difficulty).